 3. <2-switch> => You need to test the sets of 3 transitions for this coverage.

-What is the difference between white, black, and gray box testing?
+4. What is the difference between white, black, and grey box testing?

-4.1.
-Black box testing is a testing approach that depends completely on the product requirements and specifications.
-The knowledge of internal paths, structures, or implementation of the software isn’t a prereq for it.
+Answer.
+The Black box testing is a testing approach that depends completely on the product requirements and specifications.
+The knowledge of internal paths, structures, or implementation of the software isn’t a pre-requisite for it.

-4.3.
-Last but not least is the gray box testing.
-It allows looking into the “box” being tested to understand the implementation.
+Grey box testing is one that makes you look into the “BOX” (The application under test AUT) being tested to understand the implementation.
 Finally, you close the box and apply knowledge to choose more effective black box tests.

 5.1.
 Wrong: It indicates a mismatch in the requirement and implementation.
 It implies a variance from the given specification.